PurdueDigitalTwin/M2DAR/README.md

 ## Installation

-This project is based on the [PySlowFast](https://github.com/facebookresearch/SlowFast) codebase (Many thanks!).
+This project is based on the [PySlowFast](https://github.com/facebookresearch/SlowFast) codebase.
 Please follow the instructions [there](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md) to set up the environment.
 Additionally, install the decord library by running the following command: